 EZ-ID – Real-Time Sample Identification for SPECTRAL EVOLUTION Spectrometers and Spectroradiometers

 Quickly identify your target samples with EZ-ID software for SPECTRAL EVOLUTION spectrometers and spectroradiometers.
-Built into our DARWin SP user interface, EZ-ID provides real time mineral identification for field or lab use.
+Built into our DARWin SP user interface, EZ-ID provides real time sample identification for field or lab use.
 Scan your target data and immediately match it against a known library, such as the USGS library which is included with EZ-ID.
-Or choose the optional SpecMIN library or the new GeoSPEC High Resolution Library comprised of scans of samples from the Colorado School of Mines Museum collection, or create your own custom built library.
+Or for mineral identification choose the optional SpecMIN library or the new GeoSPEC High Resolution Library comprised of scans of samples from the Colorado School of Mines Museum collection.
+Or create your own custom built library.
 EZ-ID provides a Library Builder software module so you can quickly and easily create and add to a custom library.

 EZ-ID software works with samples from a wide range of applications including vegetation studies, soil research, crop health, raw materials identification and QC, plastics identification, minerals, and more.